 Citi® Double Cash Card – 18 month BT offer

 This card is a standout for its cash back program as well as its balance transfer offer.
 The intro period is 0%* for 18 months on balance transfers* with a balance transfer fee of 3% of each balance transfer; $5 minimum.
-There is no intro rate for purchases, however new purchases will earn a great rate of 1% cash back when you buy and 1% cash back as you pay for those purchases.
+There is no intro rate for purchases, however new purchases will earn a great rate of Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay .
 If you want to transfer a balance and earn cash back, the Citi® Double Cash Card – 18 month BT offer is one of our favorite cards.

 BankAmericard® Credit Card

-The BankAmericard® Credit Card offers a great intro period, especially for balance transfers.
-You have 0% Intro APR for 15 billing cycles for balance transfers made in the first 60 days and $0 Intro balance transfer fee for the first 60 days your account is open.
-After that, the fee for future balance transfers is 3% (min. $10).
-This is a great way for you to save on the typical 3-5 percent transfer fee most other cards charge.
-There is also an average intro period of 0% Introductory APR on purchases for 15 billing cycles, allowing you time to pay off debt accrued from new purchases without being charged interest.
+The BankAmericard® Credit Card offers a great intro period.
+You have 0% Intro APR for 15 billing cycles for balance transfers made in the first 60 days and there is also an intro period of 0% Introductory APR on purchases for 15 billing cycles, allowing you time to pay off debt accrued from new purchases without being charged interest.
 Keep in mind there are no rewards with this card.

 Blue Cash Everyday® Card from American Express